2013 Half Dollar Value (2026 Guide): Errors List, “P”, “S” & “D” Mint Mark Worth

 Other Features Of The 2013 Half Dollar

-The 2013 Kennedy Half Dollar has a diameter of 30.61 millimeters and features a reeded edge.
-Regular strikes from Philadelphia and Denver utilize copper-nickel clad composition with outer layers of 75% copper and 25% nickel surrounding a pure copper core.
+The 2013 Kennedy Half Dollar measures 30.61 millimeters in diameter and has a reeded (ridged) edge.
+Business strikes from Philadelphia and Denver are made of copper-nickel clad — outer layers of 75% copper and 25% nickel surrounding a pure copper core, weighing 11.34 grams.

 Also Read: Top 60+ Most Valuable Walking Liberty Half Dollar (1916 -1947)